 - Secure your professor's signature.
 Original signatures are required on the form.

 - Submit the form to the Honors Office by the due date.

 NOTE: The Honors Program reserves the right to ask for further details or to reject the proposal.

 Students who attempt but fail to complete two H-option contracts will not be allowed to enter into any further H-Option contracts.

 Procedural Information & Deadlines

-Honors options contracts are submitted in the Honors office.
+Honors options contracts are submitted to the Honors Office (1303 Student Union Annex).

 The honors option submission deadline is the 14th day of the semester (7th day for Term classes).
-See your weekly Honors emails for specific deadline information each semester.
+Check the weekly Honors email for specific deadline information each semester.